Recording test failures¶

-Integrating LiveRecorder with various build frameworks can be achieved in three ways:
+Integrating LiveRecorder for recording tests can be achieved in three ways:

 Record all tests and generate one recording file per failing test class.
 This is the easiest of the methods to integrate, but will significantly slow down your test runs since everything is recorded.